brucefan1983/NEP_CPU/README.md

 * This repository contains:
   * A C++ implementation (a class called `NEP3`) of the NEP (neuroevolution potential) machine-learned potential as introduced in the GPUMD package (https://github.com/brucefan1983/GPUMD).
-  * An interface of NEP to the CPU version LAMMPS (https://github.com/lammps/lammps).
-Can run with MPI.
+  * An interface of the `NEP3` class to the CPU version of LAMMPS (https://github.com/lammps/lammps).
+It can be run with MPI.

 * The `NEP3` C++ class is defined in the following two files:
   * `src/nep.h`